 I am never aware of the amount of hours I dedicate to a director I am in love with, although the actual number would probably scare me, leading me to think about the time spent in front of a screen.
 Like in any love relationship, the first days are frenetic.
 Everything seems to be happening right outside of one’s reach, the mind wrapped into dreams and thoughts that are now slowly withdrawing to leave enough room for new dreams and thoughts.
-Time makes no sense and it takes days, weeks even for the fog the mind is happily struggling through to clear away.
+Time makes no sense and it takes days, weeks even for the fog that the mind is happily struggling through to clear away.

 Paul W.S.
 Anderson (The Star)